paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 These restrictions contribute to creating a structured and efficient codebase for the AirBnB clone - Web static project.

 ## 8. Directory and File Structure:

+**Terminology: Directory and File Structure**
+- **Meaning:** It's like organizing your digital workspace.
+In this project, files are grouped into folders like `styles` for CSS files.
+The `index.html` file is the main entry point.
+A clear structure makes it easier for everyone to understand and work on the project.

+**Terminology: HTML File Name**
+- **Meaning:** Naming conventions matter.
+The main HTML file is named `index.html`.
+It's a standard practice to name it this way to indicate it's the starting point of the website.

 ### 8.1 Required Directory and File Structure: